Damour: 19th to 21st centuries

-During Israeli invasion of 1982, the Israeli air force bombed the city which was under the control of the Palestinian militias.
+During 1982 Lebanon War, the Israeli Air Force bombed Beirut and other several cities in the south, including Damour.

-During the Israeli conflict of 2006, the Israeli air force destroyed several bridges on Highway Beirut-Tyre and on the Damour River.
+During the 2006 Lebanon War, the Israeli Air Force destroyed several bridges on Highway Beirut-Tyre and on the Damour River.

 The Historical Bridge

-The history of the archeological bridge dates back to the era of prince-Béchir Shehab who had a great interest in it, it was considered a strategic and important transit point between Mt Lebanon and the South.
+The history of the archeological bridge dates back to the era of prince-Béchir Shehab, who ordered its construction in 1815.
+It was considered a strategic and important transit point between Mt Lebanon and the South.

+Heritage

+Archaeological remains from the Phoenician, Greek, and Roman periods can be found in Damour, such as mansions and farm houses.
+There are also apartment houses dating back to the Lebanon civil war.
+The silk factories, for which Damour is known, are an important part of its heritage.
+It helps preserve the industrial heritage and ensures that people will be reminded of its history.